Zodiac4348/login-v2/README.md

 ## Running the application locally

 Run `npm install` after cloning the solution.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Note: If there are errors encountered related to ngrx dependencies, run `npm install @ngrx/store@10.1.2 --save` for ngrx store, `npm install @ngrx/effects@10.1.2 --save`for ngrx effects, `npm install @ngrx/store-devtools@10.1.2 --save` for ngrx devtools, and `npm install @ngrx/schematics@10.1.2 --save-dev` for ngrx schematics.

 ## Running unit tests locally